franke-hub/SDL/src/doc/Journal/Journal.md

 Library change information moved to ~/src/cpp/lib/pub/ and ~/src/cpp/lib/dev as appropriate.
 We'll use this Journal for status of a more general nature.

+### 2022/01/11

+Paused working on HTTP client/server for a bit, instead updating editxcb so that the status line wasn't hidden by the history line.
+After completing that update, also updated ~/src/cpp/Util/worder.cpp splitting off worder.hpp which improves and isolates the Dictionary function.
+While it's true that the Dictionary was on the back burner, updating it added significant testing time for the updated editxcb.

 ----